eduardoGao/eduardoGao/README.md

 ### Hola, soy Lalo y soy desarrollador frontend! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

+- ⚡ I’m looking to collaborate on a startup
 <!--
 **eduardoGao/eduardoGao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.